carpentries/workshop-template/README.md

 1. Please *do not fork this repository directly on GitHub.*
-    Instead, please use GitHub's importer following [the instructions below](#creating-a-repository) to create a website repository for your workshop.
+    Instead, please use GitHub's importer following [the instructions below](#creating-a-repository) to copy this `workshop-template` repository and customize it for your workshop.

 2. Please *do your work in your repository's `gh-pages` branch*, since that is what is